 Madagascar, the fourth largest island in the world, contains some of the planet’s most threatened ecosystems.
 Approximately 80% of Madagascar’s plants and animals occur nowhere else in the world.
-Unfortunately, more than 90% of Madagascar’s original forest cover has been lost since people migrated to the island about 2,300 years ago.
+Unfortunately, more than 90% of Madagascar’s original forest cover has been lost since people migrated to the island a few thousand years ago.

 In 2005, the nonprofit organization Azafady, now called SEED Madagascar, successfully completed a Seacology funded-project.
 So the community could monitor a rare littoral forest, they built tree nurseries, and camps for workers and volunteers.

-The organization’s current main environmental program, called Project Voly Hazo (“planting trees”), involves the reintroduction of two critically endangered endemic palm species (Dypsis saintelucei and Beccariophoenix madagascariensis).
-With Seacology’s support, plants will be grown in Seacology-funded nurseries and planted in the 1,038-acre S17 coastal forest fragment.
+The organization’s main environmental program, called Project Voly Hazo (“planting trees”), involves planting two critically endangered endemic palm species (Dypsis saintelucei and Beccariophoenix madagascariensis).
+With Seacology’s support, the organization will grow plants in nurseries and plant them in the 1,038-acre S17 coastal forest fragment.
 The group will also conduct environmental education programs related to the project in several local schools.
 To facilitate long-term monitoring, they also plan to build a permanent research station, kitchen, and guardhouse.
 The community requested these facilities during a public consultation when designating the protected areas.